nomadworldmap/nomad-world-map/readme.txt

 [Demo](http://nomadworldmap.com/)

-You can suggest new features [here](http://nomadworldmap.uservoice.com/), or vote for existing suggestions from others.

-If you want to contribute to the development of this plugin, you can do so through [GitHub](https://github.com/Tijmen/Nomad-World-Map).
+If you want to contribute to the development of this plugin, you can do so through [GitHub](https://github.com/nomadworldmap/nomad-world-map).

 == Installation ==